section-engineering-education/engineering-education/content/articles/image-compression-using-PCA/index.md

 ### Prerequisites

-The reader needs to have basic knowledge of algebra(matrix operations and their properties) and statistics.
+The reader needs to have basic knowledge of linear algebra(matrix operations and their properties) and statistics.
+Also, readers need to be familiar with few terms of linear algebra, like [Basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)), [Vector Space](https://en.wikipedia.org/wiki/Vector_space), [Orthogonality](https://en.wikipedia.org/wiki/Orthogonality), and [Covariance](https://en.wikipedia.org/wiki/Covariance).
+Make sure you understand these terms before going through the blog.

 ### Introduction